Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 Cloud services is a hosting model provided by the Azure cloud, which is specifically designed for hosting large applications.
 For a detailed description of the cloud service configuration in Azure, see [What is the Cloud Service model packaging](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-model-and-package).

 When NServiceBus is hosted in cloud services, it needs to connect to a specific Azure storage account (for Azure Storage Queues) or an Azure Service Bus namespace.
-For more information on required connection string formats refer to [the Windows Azure connection string formats](https://www.connectionstrings.com/windows-azure/) article.
+For more information on required connection string formats, refer to [the Windows Azure connection string formats](https://www.connectionstrings.com/windows-azure/) article.

 ## Configuring an endpoint